This post may contain affiliate links. It is a way for this site to earn advertising fees by linking to certain products and/or services.

 Switch it up!
 After you have watched a movie, try reading for a little while.
 If you have another form of entertainment like games on your phone, you can do that for a little while too.
 Try to break up your “screen” activities so that it doesn’t cause major strain on your eyes.
 For example, try taking a nap after playing a game on your tablet.
 Also, as I said in the fourth tip, stand up between each long stretch of an activity.
 This routine will help the time to pass much more quickly and it will help to break up the monotony of a long flight.

-I hope these tips help you to enjoy your next international flight.
+I hope these tips help you to enjoy your next long flight.
 Do you have anymore to add?
 Let me know!

 Until next time!